 The final requirement to obtain the full credentials is having passed at least two sections of the examination.
-If a candidate fails to pass 2 sections, he/she has to resubmit a new application.
+If a candidate fails to pass 2 sections, he/she has to resubmit a new application, and this attendance is not considered as an attempt.